John B. Cobb: Transdisciplinary work

 Although Cobb is most often described as a theologian, the overarching tendency of his thought has been toward the integration of many different areas of knowledge, employing Alfred North Whitehead's transdisciplinary philosophical framework as his guiding insight.
 As a result, Cobb has done work in a broad range of fields.

 Philosophy of education

-Cobb has consistently opposed the splitting of education and knowledge into discrete and insulated disciplines and departments.
-He believes that the current university model encourages excessive abstraction because each specialized area of study defines its own frame of reference and then tends to ignore the others, discouraging interdisciplinary dialogue and inhibiting a broad understanding of the world.
+Cobb consistently opposed the splitting of education and knowledge into discrete and insulated disciplines and departments.
+He believed that the university model encourages excessive abstraction because each specialized area of study defines its own frame of reference and then tends to ignore the others, discouraging interdisciplinary dialogue and inhibiting a broad understanding of the world.

 To combat these problems, Cobb argues that discrete "disciplines" in general—and theology in particular—need to re-emerge from their mutual academic isolation.
 Theology should once again be tied to ethical questions and practical, everyday concerns, as well as a theoretical understanding of the world.
-In service to this vision, Cobb has consistently sought to integrate knowledge from biology, physics, economics, and other disciplines into his theological and philosophical work.
+In service to this vision, Cobb consistently sought to integrate knowledge from biology, physics, economics, and other disciplines into his theological and philosophical work.